paulinavonstackelberg/ValidatingMIRegularized/README.md

 ## Ethical approval

 This simulation study was approved by the Ethics Committee at Utrecht University (registration number 21-0473).
 The corresponding PDF can be found in the folder `Documents`.
-All files, including the output, are stored in the archives belonging to Utrecht University for a minimum duration of 10 years.
+The data are stored in the archives belonging to Utrecht University for a minimum duration of 10 years.